 Then you can select which device to use for the preview window render.
 Note that this does not have to be the same device selected in the main Cycles 4D render settings, so you can render on different devices in the picture viewer and the real-time preview.

-By default all CUDA or OpenCL devices are selected but you can turn one or more off to use only specific devices in the preview.
+By default all CUDA devices are selected but you can turn one or more off to use only specific devices in the preview.
 If you uncheck all of them, the preview window will default to the CPU.